 In a relationship, you are to be understanding within reason in the midst of an argument so you don’t lash out and say something you could really regret.
-When you’re with family you are to be open to criticism around the table and keep calm rather than getting upset and storming out the house.
-You see our emotions play a big roll in how we manage our lives.
+When you’re with family, you are open to criticism around the table and keep calm rather than getting upset and storming out the house.
+You see, our emotions play a big role in how we manage our lives.
 If you let your emotions get the best of you, your life could end up feeling like an absolute rollercoaster.
 Wouldn’t you rather live in a more zen state of mind where you are balanced in your emotional wellbeing?
 At Passages, we want to offer you these 15 helpful tips to become more emotionally balanced so you can keep your cool, no matter what you’re experiencing at that moment.

 “The best way for you to get that new experience is to change your response to what happens.”

 - Practice mindful meditation and use visualization to help channel your alpha state.

 - Use deep breathing exercises that release stress, tension, and bring you back to the stillness of the present moment.